 The very first death scene we can find on record was filmed by Thomas Edison’s production company between May 10–19, 1895.
+Unfortunately, the catalogue entry does not list the cast.
+It is possible that David Henderson played Svengali.

 The scene was from David Henderson’s Burlesque that recreated an episode from “Trilby”, the 1894 novel by George du Maurier.